dealancer/json-element/README.md

 # json-element

 The idea behind this project is to integrate [JSON Schema](https://github.com/brutusin/json-forms) into web component.
-With JSON Schema, component editing forms can be generated on the fly and embeded into popular WYSIWYG editors such [CKEditor 5](https://ckeditor.com/ckeditor-5/).
+With JSON Schema, component editing forms can be generated on the fly and embeded into popular WYSIWYG editors such as [CKEditor 5](https://ckeditor.com/ckeditor-5/) and/or content management systems.

 ## Dependencies